bradfordjohnson/spotify-api/README.md

 # Spotify API

 Building my own Spotify API Wrapper in Python because I want to learn how to build an API Wrapper.
-Will be using the wrapper to get data in future projects for analysis and visualization.
+Will be using this wrapper in future projects for data analysis and visualization.

 ## Learning Objectives